Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31V-petitboot-payload-support.md

 1. Power on the DUT.
 1. Wait for the `Petitboot` to boot.
 1. Select the `Rescan Devices` option using the arrow keys and press `Enter`.
-1. Note results.
+1. Note the results.
 1. Attach `USB Stick` with bootable system to USB port in DUT.
-1. Select the `Rescan Devices` again and note results.
+1. Select the `Rescan Devices` again and note the results.

 **Expected result**

-Information of inserted `USB Stick` should be displayed after the next use of the `Rescan Devices` option.
+Information about the attached `USB Stick` should be displayed after the second use of the `Rescan Devices` option.